juliuslipp/create-sveltek-app/CONTRIBUTING.md

-# Contributing to create-kit-app
+# Contributing to create-sveltek-app
-We welcome contributions to create-kit-app!
+We welcome contributions to create-sveltek-app!
 Here are some guidelines to follow:

 - Before making any significant changes, please open an issue discussing your proposed changes.
 This allows everyone to be aligned on the direction of the project.
 - Fork the repo and create a new branch for your changes.